-What is the difference between NIR and IR spectroscopy?
+What are the differences between NIR and IR spectroscopy?

 Sample requirements and preparation

 NIR spectroscopy requires little to no sample preparation.
-As a technique it is non-destructible, meaning it does not harm the sample.
-The method is suitable for all kinds of samples that have molecules with C-H, O-H, S-H and/or N-H bonds.
+As a technique it is non-destructive, meaning it does not harm the sample.
+The method is suitable for all kinds of samples that have molecules with C-H, O-H, S-H, and/or N-H bonds.
 Water is reasonably transparent in the NIR region making it a suitable solvent for different applications.

-Measurlabs offers NIR spectroscopy analyses of high quality with fast results and affordable prices.
-If you have any questions about your sample or its suitability for the method, our experts are always happy to help.
-You can contact us through the form below or by emailing us at firstname.lastname@example.org.
+Measurlabs offers NIR spectroscopy analyses for different industries and research purposes.
+Our experts are also always happy to help with any questions relating to the method or its suitability for your samples.
+You can contact us through the form below or by emailing us at email@example.com.